fybrik/kfp-components/samples/house_price_estimates/README.md

 The final state with submit-result step results will appear as follows:
 <br><center><img src="./img/kfp_gui/15_view_run_result.jpeg" width=600></center>

-After the run result is complete you can go to the catalog and see the new catalog entry, and in your storage you can see the newly created result data.
+After the run is complete you can go to the catalog and see the new catalog entry, and in your storage you can see the newly created result data.

 ### Making Changes to the Pipeline